rauchg/slackin/Readme.md

-  -p, --port <port>        Port to listen on [$PORT or 3000] -c, --channels [<chan>]  One or more comma-separated channel names to allow single-channel guests [$SLACK_CHANNELS] -i, --interval <int>     How frequently (ms) to poll Slack [$SLACK_INTERVAL or 1000] -s, --silent             Do not print out warns or errors
+  -p, --port <port>        Port to listen on [$PORT or 3000] -c, --channels [<chan>]  One or more comma-separated channel names to allow single-channel guests [$SLACK_CHANNELS] -i, --interval <int>     How frequently (ms) to poll Slack [$SLACK_INTERVAL or 1000] -m, --muted              Do not print out warns or errors -s, --stylesheet         Url to a stylesheet to override default css
 ```

 **Important: if you use Slackin in single-channel mode, you'll only be